From Abracadabra to Zombies | View All

 So he says.
+(He calls himself "Dr." because he several doctorates from the unaccredited Clayton College of Natural Health [formerly American College of Holistic Nutrition]).
 He even has a video claiming to demonstrate his discovery.
 If red blood cells turned into bacteria and vice-versa, Young would have a scoop worthy of a trip to Stockholm to collect his Nobel prize.
 Anyway, this claim is related to his other beliefs about blood and health, none of which seem based on an understanding of biology or chemistry.* He claims to have expertise in doing live and dry blood microscopy necessary to determine the proper diet for a person to maintain or restore health.
 The fact is, he might look at blood under a microscope and then prescribe a diet, supplements, water processing equipment, and the like (which he happens to sell), but there is no connection between anything he might see in his blood analysis and the need for an alkaline diet.
 Live blood cell analysis is just a gimmick used by some naturopaths, chiropractors, and bogus nutritional advisers.
 Live blood analysis for determining a healthy diet is "no better than tea leaves or tarot cards," says Robert Baratz M.D. and president of the National Council on Medical Fraud.
 "It's crapola."*

 Young says he studied microscopic blood analysis with Robert Bradford.
 This is not something he should be proud of.
 Bradford ran a Mexican clinic that offered quack treatments, a company that marketed dubious drugs and dietary supplements, a "research institute" that did no significant research, and a non-accredited "medical school."
 Bradford didn't have a college degree, but Young refers to him as "Dr." Bradford.
 He was convicted of laetrile smuggling in the 1970s.
 According to Quackwatch: